 Explore Student Experiences Throughout the School Year

 Due to varying school schedules and contexts, the exact timing of the critical periods will differ by school and even by class.
 The months provided are a guide for where teachers should be looking for experiences based on time of year.
+Experiences marked with “ Students Shared” were generated directly from conversations with students about what supports their success in AP.

 Explore each experience by clicking on it.